The tours I'm providing are a celebration of Croatian cultural and natural heritage, and endless beauties and classic tales that go with it.

 . . . across the allure of Hvar island to the Golden Horn beach of Brač island. . .

-. . . emerging from the deep Blue lake of Imotski to the time-travel through the ancient Roman ruins of Salona, Tilurium, Narona . . .
+. . . emerging from the deep Blue lake of Imotski to the journey through the ancient Roman ruins of Salona, Tilurium, Narona . . .

-. . . through the paved alleys of the former maritime Republic of Ragusa (today's Dubrovnik) followed by speedboat extravaganza of the Blue Lagoon . . .
+. . . through the paved alleys and the outstanding city walls of the former maritime Republic of Ragusa (today's Dubrovnik) followed by speedboat extravaganza in the Blue Lagoon and Šolta island . . .

 . . . over the Mostar bridge in Bosnia-Herzegovina to the wine tasting of autochthonous Dalmatian grapevine varieties . . .